harrishussain24/LeetCode_Solutions/01_two_sum/readme.md

 Only one valid answer exists.

 Follow-up: Can you come up with an algorithm that is less than O(n2) time complexity?

+## ✅ Solution

+### 🔹 C++ Implementation (`solution.cpp`)

+This solution uses a hash map to store each number and its index while iterating through the array.
+For every element, it checks if the complement (i.e., `target - current number`) exists in the map.

+- ✅ Efficient one-pass solution.
+- ✅ Time complexity: O(n)
+- ✅ Space complexity: O(n)
+- ✅ Meets the problem constraints.

+If the complement is found, the indices of both numbers are returned immediately.